nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxn236/driver_examples/tdet/example_board_readme.md

 Without connecting tamper pin it should trigger tamper event and output log should look like log below

-When Tamper 0 is connected to 3V3, In output log line Line Tampering detected on PIN0 should change to No tampering detected on PIN0
+When Tamper 0 is connected to 3V3, In output log line Line Tampering detected on Passive TAMPER should change to No tampering detected on Passive TAMPER

 When Tamper 1 and 4 is connected together, In output log line Tampering detected on active tamper should change to No tampering detected on active tamper